 - Only needing to disclose bankruptcy for one year if applying for credit or drawing a cheque for more than $5703.

 - Inheritance and other windfall gains can only be captured for one year by the bankrupt estate.

 - A shorter period of inconvenience in needing the Trustee’s approval for travel.

 However, not all stars have aligned.
-The government is not changing the Privacy Act of 1988 and anyone who has been declared bankrupt will have that fact on their credit record for five years from the date of bankruptcy.
+The government is not considering a change to the Privacy Act of 1988 and anyone who has been declared bankrupt will have that fact on their credit record for five years from the date of bankruptcy.

-We conclude this means that while the government wants to encourage business activity, it also believes a person’s bankruptcy history should be available to anyone who is dealing with a discharged bankrupt.
+We conclude this means that while the government is considering this change to encourage business activity, it also believes a person’s bankruptcy history should be available to anyone who is dealing with a discharged bankrupt.

 If you have any questions regarding bankruptcy, call Nicholls & Co on 1300 060 122 or email email@example.com.